Almarch/ArduinoGotchi/README.md

 From the Arduino fork, TamaLIB has been adapted to [ESP8266](https://github.com/anabolyc/Tamagotchi) and [ESP32](https://github.com/RBEGamer/TamagotchiESP32), both chips being powerful enough for a real-time emulation.
 These two ESP forks rely on a different IDE.

 The goal of this fork is to combine the beginner-friendliness of the Arduino IDE and the performance of the ESP chips.
+It relies on the developments from all previously listed projects.

 An extra functionality is added to the original gameplay: the game state can be saved by a simultaneous click on both 3 buttons (right, middle, left).
 EEPROM can only be written a limited number of times, this functionality should be used with parcimony.